kateing/recipe/seitan ribs.md

 ### No Grill
 To make this without a grill, bake it for 25 minutes without barbecue sauce.
 Then brush the top with a generous coating of sauce, turn the whole thing over carefully in the pan, and brush the other side with sauce.
 Bake for another 10-20 minutes or until the sauce has thickened and caramelized slightly but not burned.
 Remove from oven, cut apart, and serve.

+### Simplified

+- 1c wheat gluten
+- whatever herbs you have on hand
+- 3/4c water
+- 1 tbsp soy sauce
+- big spoonful of peanut butter